 The ClimateWatch trail at the Prom is located on the Lilly Pilly link track.
-It is a very accessible five minute walk from the Tidal River Campground Visitor Centre to the trail signpost marking the starting point.
-The walk is 900m long and the surrounds are diverse, offering a wonderful sample of environments rich in birdlife, such as estuarine wetlands, lowland forest and heathlands.
+It is a short five minute walk from the Tidal River Visitor Centre to the signpost marking the starting point.
+The track is 900m long and can be accessible for all via a motorised Trailrider, allowing people of all abilities and ages to discover a wonderful sample of environments rich in birdlife, such as estuarine wetlands, lowland forest and heathlands.

 Yanchep National Park is 42 km north of Perth.
 Its bushland and wetland are home to western gray kangaroos and diverse birdlife.
 Trails include a raised boardwalk among trees inhabited by koalas.